right-rudder/blitz/src/content/blog/flight-school-safety-how-blitz-aviation-keeps-students-confident-and-secure.md

 ## Blitz Aviation’s Safety Framework

 So what makes Blitz Aviation a **safe pilot training option in Utah**?
-It’s not just one factor—it’s a system that covers equipment, instructors, and environment.
+It’s not just one factor, it’s a system that covers equipment, instructors, and environment.

 ### 1. FAA Standards at the Core